-- There is often thinning and loss of fat pad on feet in people with diabetes especially if they have neuropathy (no feeling), which increases the risk of developing foot ulcers.
+- There is often thinning and loss of fat pads on feet in people with diabetes, especially if they have neuropathy (no feeling), which increases the risk of developing foot ulcers.

 Treatment for Fat Pad Atrophy (Loss of Fat Pads on Feet):

-- Avoid activities that require walking on tiptoes, squatting, walking down a slope or any action that puts pressure on the balls of the feet, this includes high heel wearing.
+- Avoid activities that require walking on tiptoes, squatting, walking down a slope or any action that puts pressure on the balls of the feet, this includes wearing high heels.

-- Wear low heels (an inch or less) and avoid barefoot walking.
+- Wear low heels (an inch or less) and avoid walking barefoot.

-- Supportive orthotics with a soft top cover to evenly distribute weight to the soles of the feet, and provides adequate shock absorption and comfort.
+- Wear supportive orthotics with a soft top cover to evenly distribute weight to the soles of the feet and provide adequate shock absorption and comfort.

 - Wear supportive footwear that also provides cushioning to the feet.

-- The use of Collagen DermaFillers which adds cushioning and can be safely injected into the areas of soft tissue atrophy under local anesthesia without incisions.
-Relief can be obtained for 6-12 months depending on the specific product used.
+- The use of Collagen DermaFillers which adds cushioning, can be safely injected into the areas of soft tissue atrophy under local anesthesia without incisions.
+Relief can be obtained for six to 12 months depending on the specific product used.

-- Another technque utilized is fat transfer where fat is harvested from either the abdomen or the thigh and then transplanted to the balls of the foot
+- Another technique utilized is fat transfer where fat is harvested from either the abdomen or the thigh and then transplanted to the balls of the foot.

 With time and age, the fat pad on the bottom of our feet begins to atrophy, losing its thickness and resilience.
 This is termed “plantar fat pad atrophy.”
 Deep tissue atrophy can also be found in the toes and heel.
 It is a normal, albeit unfortunate, aging process and can contribute to considerable pain and deformity on the bottom of the foot and on top of the toes where corns may also be present.